-When the product team looks at a product through this broad lens, it can see why it can include a lot of what we pay for, which we do not usually describe as a product.
+When the product team looks at this through this broad lens, it can see why it can include a lot of what we pay for, which we do not usually describe as a product.
 We will review some interesting examples below.
 Then we will discuss why product managers (PMs) must understand what they are selling and why there is not always a definite sign.

 However, if we look at the definition, it is clear that the list is too narrow.
 The product may be digital.